jserv/private-iota-testnet/README.md

 ## Step by step instructions

-Get and compile this ([private-iota-testnet](https://github.com/schierlm/private-iota-testnet)) repository
+Get and compile this ([private-iota-testnet](https://github.com/jserv/private-iota-testnet)) repository

     mvn package

 In case you are on Windows and your build process freezes at that point, this may be caused by a bug in Maven when repacking the signed BouncyCastle jar file.
 To work around it, you can open `%USERPROFILE%\.m2\repository\org\bouncycastle\bcprov-jdk15on\1.58\bcprov-jdk15on-1.58.jar` with a zip program and remove the signature files inside its `META-INF` directory (they are not needed for iota or iri to work), then rebuild.

+Build IRI with snapshot:

+    ./build_iri_with_snapshot.sh

+Launch IRI nodes:

+    ./launch_iri_nodes.sh

+The script would automatically launch 5 configured nodes, and connect first and last nodes as neighbors.
+Before you can connect to your iri with your wallet, you need to run the coordinator to create the first milestone

+    ./coordinator_milestone.sh 15010

+Change port 15010 with variants such as 15020, 15030, 15040, and 15050.

+After that you can use your wallet, log into one of your seeds, and attach addresses until you see your full balance.

+In case you want a new milestone, just run the coordinator again.

+***Have fun!***

+### Optional: Build Your Own Snapshot

-Now it is time to build your own Snapshot.
+If you would like to adapt latest IRI or custom versions, it is necessary to build your own snapshot.

 First decide how you want to split the 2 779 530 283 277 761 available IOTA to addresses, and which of them should belong to the same wallet.

 Then start the interactive process: